Listen to this article

 Phase 1 of the KCHM Renovation & Structural Improvements project must reach completion on or before June 30, 2025.

-As we look to the future, we know our work to repair, upgrade, and improve the Cadwell Building and its additions is only beginning.
-And your support is critical, as we cannot do this work without you.
+The continued work to repair, upgrade, and improve the Cadwell Building is critical in order to keep the Museum at home and maintain access to local history.
+And your support is greatly needed, as we cannot do this work without you.

-These upgrades will provide the safety and security for over 30,000 items that are historically important and irreplaceable.
 Since 1961, we have taken pride in our mission to collect, preserve, and share the history, heritage, and culture of Kittitas County.
-We have been the stewards of the Cadwell Building for 50 years, and want to see that we are able to take care of the building for 50+ years more.
+We have been the stewards of the historic Cadwell Building for 50 years (purchased in 1974), and we want the building and museum safe and secure for 50+ years into the future.

 Your support is so important to what we do, and we are so grateful to you for it.